 Physical Symptoms of Fleas

-If your cat has fleas, the chances are that you will notice them on your cat’s skin or in the environment.
+If your cat has fleas, the chances are that you will notice either flea dirt or live fleas moving through your cat's hair coat close to the skin.

 In the case of a severe flea infestation, you may see the fleas themselves jump on and off your cat and burrow themselves in your carpet, furniture, or bedding.
-Fleas look like small, black specks and can jump very fast and very high.
+Fleas look like small, brown insects roughly the size of a fruit fly.
+They move quickly and can jump very far at high rates of speed.
+The blood meal that fleas take from your cat ends up as dark debris in your cat's fur called "flea dirt".
+This dark debris will streak red when moistened on a white tissue or paper towel.

 In more mild cases, fleas are harder to spot and if you suspect that your cat has fleas, you may have to be diligent about looking for them in their fur.
 Fleas generally hide in the warmest parts of your cat’s body, so look carefully at your cat’s armpits and groin area.